 - Be as smart as you can.
 Colleges and universities are first and foremost places of intellect, even when they hide that attitude when they talk to you about their dorms, or how many sports you’re good at.

-Admissions professionals say that a good personal college admission essay is telling the admissions committee things about students that otherwise wouldn’t have been picked up from an applications.
-The best essays not only describe who the persons is and what they’ve experienced, they also will explain in what way these experiences have been affecting the students.
+Admissions professionals say that a good personal college admission essay is telling the admissions committee things about students that otherwise wouldn’t have been picked up from an application.
+The best essays not only describe who you are and what you experienced, but they also will explain in what way these experiences have been affecting the students.
 Check out also this post: College Interview Tips.

 Extracurricular activities in Your Common Application